-Asian Stocks Slide As Italy Vote Looks Headed For Hung Parliament
+Asian Socks Slide As Italy Vote Looks Headed For Hung Parliament

 - Asian stocks were generally lower